mevers/weatherBOM/README.md

 # weatherBOM

 This R package provides a few convenience functions to obtain weather data (specifically, daily and 3-hourly forecasts, and current observations) for a specific location from the Australian Government Bureau of Meteorology (BOM) through the BOM's REST API.
 Sadly, the BOM has recently taken a more restrictive position towards providing data access by means of automated processes.
 Currently, only limited data are available through the BOM's API endpoint [https://api.weather.bom.gov.au/v1/](https://api.weather.bom.gov.au/v1/).
+I found the documentation provided in [BoM Weather Docs](https://github.com/trickypr/bom-weather-docs) invaluable for implementing these functions.

 ## Disclaimer and copyright

 This project is neither related to nor endorsed by the BOM.
-With (continued and expected) changes to how the BOM manages (i.e. restricts) automatic access to data, some or all of the functions might break at any time.
-I found the documentation provided in [BoM Weather Docs](https://github.com/trickypr/bom-weather-docs) invaluable for implementing these functions.
+With (continued and expected) changes to how the BOM manages (read: restricts) automatic access to data, some or all of the functions might break at any time.

 All data provided by the BOM are under [copyright](http://reg.bom.gov.au/other/copyright.shtml).